 - Ripe mangoes

-- Thai sticky rice (also known as sweet or glutinous rice) — using the right kind of rice is key!
+- Thai sticky rice (also known as glutinous or sweet rice) — using the right kind of rice is key!

 - Coconut milk (not all coconut milks are created equal; we recommend using this one!)